A framework for continuous superradiant laser operation via sequential transport of atoms: Two-site setup

 We now turn to the experimentally relevant situation where $N_A$ and $N_B$ change in time due to both atom losses from the cavity and the sequential transport procedure, so that at a given moment $N_A \neq N_B$.
 We study the influence of the value $N_A/N_B$ on the central frequency of the spectrum and its output power by considering steady configurations for different values of this ratio.
 This approach is justified if the typical time for the atom number decay is much larger than the relaxation time of the system, which is expected to be the case experimentally.
 The study is performed in a parameter space where the synchronization among atoms in the two sites happens, and this is the case for $\Delta = 0.1 ~\mathrm{Hz}$ at $R = 1~\mathrm{Hz}$.
-With such parameters the central frequency $\nu_0$ is shown as a function of $N_A/N_B$ in Fig.~\ref{fig:ratio_Na_Nb}.
-For comparison, we also show the weighted central frequency of the spectrum $\nu_0 = (N_A \nu_A + N_B \nu_B)/(N_A + N_B) $, with $\nu_A$ and $\nu_B$ the frequency of atoms in sites $A$ and $B$, respectively, and find a very good agreement.
-In the parameter space we are working, this variation in the central frequency is independent on the total number of atoms.
+With such parameters, the shift of the central frequency of the cavity field spectrum with respect to the cavity frequency, $\Delta_0$, is shown as a function of $N_A/N_B$ in Figure~\ref{fig:ratio_Na_Nb}.
+For comparison, we also show the weighted and shifted central frequency of the spectrum $\Delta_c = (N_A \Delta_A + N_B \Delta_B)/(N_A + N_B) $, with $\Delta_A$ and $\Delta_B$ the shifted frequency of atoms in sites $A$ and $B$, respectively, and find a very good agreement.
+In the parameter space we are working, this variation in the central frequency is independent of the total number of atoms.
 We have also computed the output power and the linewidth for this system and found that similar to what we have observed in \autoref{Xclass}, the power follows that of the one-class case with $N=N_A+N_B$, and that for a total number of atoms above the critical number defined with the one-class system, the linewidth can reach the mHz level in the optimal range of $R$ in the system.